evtn/soda-old/README.md

 *returns: None*

 `corners_get() and get_center()`
-*returns: list of Dot, containing corners of the canvas*; *returns: Dot of canvas center*
+*returns: list of Point, containing corners of the canvas*; *returns: Point of canvas center*

 ____